Not sleeping one night is bad enough. But it's normal, especially if life has been a little stressful lately. Insomnia is something more.

 - Repeat until you fall asleep.

-Bedtime Yoga Flow
+10. Do a Bedtime Yoga Flow

 Even a short yoga flow can give you the calm you need to catch zzzs.
 This 5-minute bedtime yoga practice from Brendon Abram, author of Teaching Trauma-Sensitive Yoga and founder of Get Yoga in Ontario, Canada, is "designed to release stressful energy from those places we tend to hold it the most."